 SFA Singers After School Club

 The SFA Singers group is made up of students from Grades 3 through 8.
-They meet weekly November through December and perform at all academy Christmas Shows.
-The moderators are Mrs. Annunziata and Mrs. Nealis.
+They meet weekly on Thursdays from 3-4pm, October through December, and perform at all academy Christmas Shows.
+The moderators are Mrs. Annunziata, Mrs. Nealis and Miss Mullaney.